 Historically, humanitarianism emerged and evolved in tandem with photographic technologies.
-By the second half of the 19th century, photography was increasingly used to generate empirical knowledge of previously unseen worlds: from the spiritual to the material, from the microscopic to the cosmic, from the sociological to the anthropological.
-Missionaries, reformers, and journalists began to employ photos in illustrated books and lantern slide lectures to focus public attention on select examples of human misery in the world – from the local slum to the distant famine – transforming specific episodes of privation and suffering into humanitarian crises and campaigns.
+By the second half of the nineteenth century, photography was increasingly used to generate empirical knowledge of previously unseen worlds: from the spiritual to the material, from the microscopic to the cosmic, from the sociological to the anthropological.
+Missionaries, reformers, and journalists began to employ photos in illustrated books and lantern-slide lectures to focus public attention on select examples of human misery in the world – from the local slum to the distant famine – transforming specific episodes of privation and suffering into humanitarian crises and campaigns.
 Humanitarian imagery gave form and meaning to human suffering, rendering it comprehensible, urgent, and actionable for European and American audiences.
 Such photographic “evidence” was necessarily interpretative.
 It commanded viewers’ attention via specific narratives and moral framings.
-It articulated a duty and distinct world view: Here is a problem that requires redress: here are those who suffer, this is how and why they suffer, this is why we are responsible and what we need to do about it.
+It articulated a duty and distinct worldview: Here is a problem that requires redress: here are those who suffer, this is how and why they suffer, this is why we are responsible and what we need to do about it.
 Photo-centered appeals forged communities of emotion and action, fleeting or otherwise, of like-minded viewers around specific “causes.”

 Photographic imagery, narratives, and technologies helped to craft and disseminate humanitarian values via compelling content – both specific and symbolic.
-The essays in this volume explore the special relationship between photography and humanitarianism.
-Nonetheless we recognize that photography is part of a larger visual and cultural landscape.
-For over a century and a half, photographs have co-habited with other existing and emerging visual media: drawings, etchings, cartoons, posters, prints, films, and later television, videos, the internet, and social media.
+The chapters in this volume explore the special relationship between photography and humanitarianism.
+Nonetheless, we recognize that photography is part of a larger visual and cultural landscape.
+For more than a century and a half, photographs have co-habited with other existing and emerging visual media: drawings, etchings, cartoons, posters, prints, films, and later television, videos, the Internet, and social media.
 While photography assumed an important place in humanitarian campaigns, photography did not completely eclipse its visual forerunners.
 Nor has photography been displaced by its technological successors.
 The visual economy has remained diverse.

-Since the mid-19th century, visual media of various types have accompanied and supplemented each other in humanitarian appeals.
+Since the mid-nineteenth century, visual media of various types have accompanied and supplemented each other in humanitarian appeals.
 Early on, this was due to limitations of photo-mechanical technologies.
 Some early photographic techniques, like the daguerreotype, did not enable reproduction.
 For those that did, development processes made it difficult to create photographs in tropical and other challenging natural environments.
 Even with the invention of dry-plate photography in the 1870s, exposing, developing, and storing glass negatives remained cumbersome.
 Photography became simple and widely popularized only in 1888 with the introduction and mass marketing of the Kodak camera: a point-and-shoot convenience that came loaded with film and was returned to the manufacturer for film development and reloading.

 Printing technologies too played a role.
 The half-tone process that allowed for the direct reproduction of photographs in print media was invented in the 1880s but became economical only in the 1890s.
 Prior to that, engravings of photographs were reproduced in print.
 In addition, aesthetic and visual conventions, pedagogical choices, and other cultural factors came into play.
 Crucially, the juxtapositions of photographs with other visual media, as well as written text and captions, have shaped meanings of individual images and of humanitarian appeals.
 In the process, such strategies of representation and communication gave rise to a recognizable, if not unitary, “humanitarian imaginary” that not only reflects, but has also influenced, the historical evolution of humanitarianism.